aposazhennikov/stream-audio-to-web/README.md

 6. The result is stored in a memory cache to avoid repeated analysis
 7. The audio data is streamed with the adjusted volume level
 8. The process is repeated for each audio file, creating a consistent listening experience

+## Relay Functionality

+The application includes a relay feature that allows you to stream audio content from external HTTP/HTTPS sources.
+This is useful when you want to include streams from other services without downloading the audio files.

+### Relay Features:

+- **Stream external sources** — relay audio streams from any HTTP/HTTPS URL
+- **Web management interface** — add, remove, and manage relay streams through a user-friendly web interface
+- **Persistent configuration** — relay list is saved to a JSON file and persists across restarts
+- **Authentication protected** — relay management is protected by the same authentication as the status page
+- **Dark/Light theme support** — web interface respects user theme preferences
+- **Integrated UI** — seamlessly integrated with the main status page

+### Configuring Relay:

+1. Enable relay functionality by setting the `RELAY` environment variable to `true`
+2. Set the path for the configuration file using `RELAY_CONFIG_FILE` (defaults to `./relay_list.json`)
+3. Mount a volume for persistent storage of the relay configuration file
+4. Access the relay management interface via link on the status page or directly at `/relay-management`

+### Using Relay Management:

+1. Navigate to `/status` and log in with your password
+2. Click on the "Relay Management" link at the top of the page
+3. Use the interface to enable/disable relay functionality
+4. Add new relay sources by entering their URLs in the provided form
+5. Listen to relay streams directly from the management interface
+6. Remove relay sources that are no longer needed

+### Technical Details:

+The relay functionality works by proxying requests to the external audio sources.
+When a client requests a relayed stream:

+1. The server establishes a connection to the source URL
+2. Audio data is read from the source in chunks
+3. These chunks are immediately forwarded to the client
+4. Headers are copied from the source to maintain format information
+5. The relay supports any HTTP/HTTPS audio stream regardless of format